TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualwan-routing-tsg/content-get-nic-effective-routes-14.md

 # Get NIC effective routes

-In this step, you'll have to pull up a virtual machine from the spoke VNET you?re having issues with and get the NIC effective routes.
+In this step, you'll have to pull up a virtual machine from the spoke VNET you're having issues with and get the NIC effective routes.
 Please use the steps below:

 1) Open a VM in the spoke VNET in ASC (Any VM should work which is in running state)
 2) Navigate to Diagnostics tab on ASC